sativ01/conf-list-demo/README.md

 ## What to improve

-- Creation of a new conference is in simulation mode.
+- Creation of a new conference is in **simulation mode**.
 The form does not cover all the required fields.
-On submit it does not take in account user input, but creates a conference with pre-set values
+On submit it does not take in account user input, but creates a conference with **pre-set generated** values
 - Testing is done on basic level, test only mock data generator

 ## What is not done